-Estimate the soil needed for a landscape bed by measuring the length, width, and depth (English or metric units) of the space you want to fill.
-Enter your values below to find the volume of topsoil or fill dirt needed.
+Calculate the soil, topsoil, or fill dirt needed by entering the length, width, and depth of the space you want to fill.
 Read below for more details.

 How Much Topsoil Do You Need?

 When you are creating or refreshing a garden or other landscape feature, often you want to add new topsoil to the area.
 And, in the case of new raised beds, you might need enough new soil to fill your new box completely.

 To achieve that balance, it’s a good idea to mix soil, compost, and potting blends for the best plant growth.
 Generally, a good proportion is 60% topsoil, 30% compost, and 10% potting mix.

 Steps to Measure for Soil

 Adding soil can be a substantial investment in time and money.
 To minimize work and expense, follow these instructions for getting the right amount of soil that you need.